moyukapp/moyuk-docs/docs/privacy.md

 ### Service Termination and Data Deletion

-In connection with the service termination scheduled for June 1, 2025, 00:00 UTC:
+In connection with the service termination that occurred on June 1, 2025, 00:00 UTC:

+1. Service status as of June 1, 2025:
+   - The Moyuk service was permanently discontinued
+   - The database has been suspended and is no longer accessible
-1. All user data will be permanently deleted on the service end date, including:
+   - All data will be permanently deleted on June 30, 2025
-   - Personal data (names, email addresses, profile information)
-   - Account data
-   - Apps and their associated data
-   - Any other data stored on our servers
-2. After the service termination, all user data will be permanently deleted with no exceptions.
+2. Data preservation during transition period:
+   - If you urgently need any data that was stored in your Moyuk account, please contact me directly at hello@moyukapp.com
+   - Such requests will be handled on a case-by-case basis
+   - No further announcements will be made regarding the final data deletion on June 30, 2025
-3. Users are advised to:
+3. Users were advised to:
-   - Download or backup any data they wish to keep before the service end date
+   - Download or backup any data they wished to keep before the service end date
-   - Save any app code they want to preserve
+   - Save any app code they wanted to preserve
-4. No data recovery will be possible after the service termination date.
+4. After June 30, 2025, no data recovery will be possible.

 ## What are your rights and choices?